 And one of the other successes, all right, what do we do about, and I always talked about this in 2016, the forgotten men, the forgotten women.

-You know, under Obama, there were 13 million more Americans on food stamps, eight million more in poverty, lowest labor participation rate since the 70s, all being turned around.
+You know, under Obama, there were 13 million more Americans on food stamps, 8 million more in poverty, lowest labor participation rate since the 70s, all being turned around.

 Now, these are conservative ideas and principles.

-Like I I was so angry during the health care debate because for 20 years we have talked about health care cooperatives with people like our friend Dr. Josh Umber, um, or we're talking about health savings accounts, and we talked about patient care, a book about you know, Goodwin and Musgrave from the Cato Institute, and nobody ever talked about it during that entire debate, which really made me mad.
+Like, I was so angry during the health care debate because for 20 years we have talked about health care cooperatives with people like our friend Dr. Josh Humber, or we were talking about health savings accounts, and we talked about patient care, a book about, you know, Goodwin and Musgrave from the Cato Institute, and nobody ever talked about it during that entire debate, which really made me mad.

 Anyway, there is a proposal now to help people get back into the workforce and focus on reforms, which would be smart and good for everybody.

-Anyway, uh we want to give a few minutes here to Chairman Mike Conway.
+Anyway, we want to give a few minutes here to Chairman Mike Conway.

 Look, I love solutions.